kj1241/ANT25_Habit/README.md

 **GitHub Repository:** [ANT25_Habit](https://github.com/kj1241/ANT25_Habit)

 ## Overview
-This repository contains the implementation of a C++ agent-based simulation and a Python-based analysis tool used in the study "Adding habit effects on scoring function in agent based transport simulation".
-The study evaluates the impact of SOC (Social Overhead Capital) investments, such as road and rail network expansions, on individual travel behaviors and overall traffic system efficiency.
+This repository contains the implementation of a C++ agent-based simulation and a Python-based analysis tool used in the study "Adding habit effects on scoring function in agent-based transport simulation".
+The study evaluates the impact of infrastructure investments, such as road and rail network expansions, on individual travel behaviors and overall traffic system efficiency.

 Key Contributions:
 1. C++ Agent-Based Simulation: